Autonomous University of Chihuahua

 The Autonomous University of Chihuahua (in Universidad Autónoma de Chihuahua, UACH) is a Mexican public university based in the city of Chihuahua, Chihuahua, but with several campuses across the state.
-In December 8, 1954, the State Legislature, with Governor Oscar Soto Maynez, issued the decree 171, which founded the Autonomous University of Chihuahua (UACh).
+On December 8, 1954, the State Legislature, with Governor Oscar Soto Maynez, issued the decree 171, which founded the Autonomous University of Chihuahua (UACh).

 UACh was granted its autonomy in 1968, with the freedom to define its own curriculum and manage its own budget without interference from the government.

 History

 The Literary and Scientific Institute of Chihuahua was founded on March 19, 1835.
 In order to promote cultural development in the emerging city of Chihuahua, it offered to the community studies of Latin and Spanish grammar.
 In the beginning there were 21 students, and between the years 1835 and 1900 around 996 people received education in its classrooms.